OpenChemistry/avogadrolibs/README.md

 ![Kitware, Inc.][KitwareLogo]

-Avogadro 2 is being developed as part of the [Open Chemistry][OpenChemistry] project at [Kitware][Kitware], along with companion tools and libraries to support the work.
+Avogadro 2 is being developed as part of the [Open Chemistry][OpenChemistry] project by an open communit, and has been developed at [Kitware][Kitware] as an open source community project.
 The Avogadro 1.x series currently has more features, and can be found [here][Avogadro1].
 We will be porting more features to the Avogadro 2 code base, and making regular releases to get feedback from the community.
+We are actively working to make Avogadro 2 mainline in 2018.

 Installing
 ----------